-- If you are expected to be released quickly, they will let you wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, they will let you wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help other people that get arrested make it through jail processing?

 Tell Your Story